Cruise Ship Injuries

 What do I do if I am injured on a Cruise Ship?

 The statute of limitations for a cruise ship injury case is ONE year.
-There is also a mandatory 6- month notice provision usually found on your boarding ticket.
-Defense of cruise ship injuries will often involve challenging the notice requirement.
+There is also a mandatory 6-month notice provision usually found on your boarding ticket.
+Defense of cruise ship injuries in Charleston will often involve challenging the notice requirement.
 It is imperative that you seek legal help immediately after your cruise so that the defense cannot trigger the notice requirement or bar the claim due to the short statute of limitations.

 Where do I file the lawsuit?